Make the Diagnosis: Knee Ligaments and Menisci

 Original Article: Does This Patient Have a Torn Meniscus or Ligament of the Knee?

 A 20-year-old man presents to your office complaining of knee pain after playing basketball.
 During the game, as he came down after jumping for a rebound, another player fell on the back of his calf.
 He remembers hearing a pop and had pain on standing, preventing him from playing in the remainder of the game.
-While on the bench, he noticed that the pain improved, but his knee ...
+While on the bench, he ...